ch-stark/blog1506/acm/README2.md

 	WARNING: following issues were detected
 	  - unable to  connect to node "pg-1-postgresql-ha-postgresql-0" (ID: 1000)

-PgPool is also able to continue servicing clients by sending their queries to the new primary.

-Assuming our cloud provider doesn't stay offline indefinitely we need to prepare for the eventual restoration of the failed PostgreSQL server.
-In the configuration above we defined an environment variable to identify the primary PostgreSQL server which is configured identical on both clusters.
+Assuming our cloud provider doesn't stay offline indefinitely we need to prepare for the eventual restoration of the downed PostgreSQL server.
+In the configuration above we defined an environment variable to identify the primary server.

 	- name: REPMGR_PRIMARY_HOST
           value: '{{hub fromConfigMap "" "pg-config" (printf "hostname0") hub}}'

-If we bring back online the cluster hosting the failed PostgreSQL server it will continue to think that it still running as the primary server, resulting in a split-brain situation.
-To avoid this we update the YAML to reflect the new reality in our cluster and let the Policy controller propagate these changes when the cluster comes online.
-The changes required to the StatefulSet configuration for both PostgreSQL servers is to swap hostname0 with hostname1 for the environment variable REPMGR_PRIMARY_HOST as follows.
+If we bring back online the cluster hosting the downed PostgreSQL server it will continue to think that it still the primary server event though the standby has been promoted.
+This will result in a split-brain situation which is undesirable.
+To avoid this we must update the YAML to reflect the new order of things in our cluster and let the Policy Controller propagate these changes immediately when the cluster comes back online.
+The changes required to the StatefulSet configuration which must be applied to both PostgreSQL servers is to update the environment variable REPMGR_PRIMARY_HOST with the identity of the new primary.

 	- name: REPMGR_PRIMARY_HOST
 	  value: '{{hub fromConfigMap "" "pg-config" (printf "hostname1") hub}}'

-After making these changes, the next step is to resume the cluster which will patch and restart the former primary as a standby server.
+After making these changes, the next step is to resume the cluster from the RHACM console.
 Note that there is no need to update the PgPool deployment configuration.

 Checking the output of the replication manager after both primary and standby servers have been updated and restarted shows the following.